 “My ultimate goal is not to specifically share my own stories, but to encourage others to revisit their own memories and examine their meaning and impact on their lives.”

-Rizzhel’s recent work is influenced by immigration and travel.
-Her practice is largely feminist and transborder with theme and partnerships that stretch into Tijuana and the Philippines.
-She is currently working on a documentary film, Basura Boyz, which studies the sanitary conditions of her father’s childhood town in the Philippines.
-In Philippines in Tijuana she crosses the border to explore the meaning of home and cultural comparious between San Diego and Philippines.
-Rizzhel explores social and historical issues of displaced identity, and ideas of misrepresentation and impermanence.
+Rizzhel’s recent work is influenced by migration, travel and family origin.
+Through intense archival processes she is reclaiming her own history.
+Her practice is transborder with themes and partnerships that stretch into Tijuana and the Philippines.
+She is currently working on a photographic projects called Between Two Worlds, which explores the similarity and histories of Mexico and Philippines.
+These combined landscapes explore the meaning of family and intuitive need to be home.
+Rizzhel explores social and historical issues of displaced identity, ideas of misrepresentation and impermanence.

-Rizzhel has exhibited nationally (Arena 1 Gallery, Santa Monica, CA) and internationally (CEART, Tijuana Institute of Technology, Mexico, B.C.).
-Her last exhibition Viaje Ida y Vuelta, Round Trip, took place on a 757 Boeing airplane on the Tijuana Institute of Technology campus.
-She installed a series of sculptures embroidered with phrases of what people say to each other when they say goodbye.
+Rizzhel has exhibited nationally at Arena 1 Gallery in Santa Monica, CA and internationally at Tijuana Institute of Technology and Centro Estatal de las Artes Tijuana, Baja, CA. An exhibition Viaje Ida y Vuelta, took place on a 757 Boeing airplane on the Tijuana Institute of Technology campus where she installed sculptures embroidered with phrases of what people say to each other when they say goodbye.
 She uses multiple languages in her work to emphasize the separation as a universal experience, and prevalent in the mass commuter city of San Diego and Tijuana.
-In 2017, she was recognized for her art and work with the community with the Emerging Artist Award from the San Diego Visual Arts Network.
+It is her goal to make art accessible to the public to underrepresented communities and those needing a safe space for dialogue.